dansmyers/AI/5-Decision_Trees/Deliverables/2-Clustering/README.md

 - Assigns every point to its nearest centroid
 - Moves each centroid to the average of its assigned points

 The centroids are assumed to be centers of the *k* clusters.
+As the image above shows, the assignment and averaging process tends to move centers towards distinct blobs of points.

+K-means works well when the centers are *globular* (that is, ball-shaped within their dimensional space) and well-separated.
+If the clusters have some overlap, like in the example image, it's possible to end up with boundary points assigned to the wrong cluster.